paxdotdev/pax/README.md

 }
 ```

-With Pax TypeScript, this example would look like:
+With Pax TypeScript, this full example would look like:

 ```typescript
 // TypeScript, speculative API